 How to choose a weighted blanket

 Weighted blankets are costly.
 I can honestly say, it is one of the best ways I have spent money in a long time.
-(SensaCalm does have a great clearance section where I purchased ours.)
-The benefits of a restful nights sleep effect so many other aspects of my son’s – and our family’s life.
+(SensaCalm does have a great clearance section where I purchased ours and they have sales often.)